pdjr-signalk-plugins/ais-reporter/README.md

 defaults to report the position of all vessels known to Signal K once every 5 minutes and associated static data once every 15 minutes.

-If a vessel moves out of AIS range for more than 15 minutes then its AIS data will be expired and no longer be transmitted to the upstream host.

 #### Overriding default reporting intervals

 The reporting intervals described above can be overriden using the properties described below.

-*expiryInterval* specifies the time in minutes after which data from lost AIS targets will be discarded.

 *positionUpdateInterval* specifies the position update interval for all vessels as either a time in minutes or an array of times in minutes.